valuhaka/dass21_fi/README.md

 ### < psychometrics.R >

-- Input: 1 R.data file with the chosen data for each cohort.
+- Input: < dass.Rdata >, < scaleLocs.Rdata >.
+- Calls on < psychometricsSubs.R >
+- Outputs:
-- Output: Table detailing the psychometric properties and distribution of the DASS-21 data in the two cohorts.
+  1. A formatted table of the psychometric properties and distribution of the DASS-21 data in the two cohorts.
+  2. A formatted table of the differnece in properties between Finnish and non-Finnish answers in the two cohorts.

 ### < sampleFormation.R >